 Since you’re in New Brunswick and close to the Bay of Fundy you’re going to want to try out some seafood.

 There are plenty of options for great seafood in town.
 I’m not one for something fancy so I opted to head to a local place called Ossie’s Fried Clams.

-To get to Ossie’s you’ll need to take a short drive out of Saint Andrews.
-It’s about 15-minutes away and it’s definitely worth it.
+Ossie’s is a short drive out of Saint Andrews.
+It’s about 15-minutes away and definitely worth it.

-Ossie’s Fried Clams has been around since 1958 and it’s somewhat of a hidden-gem that mostly locals know about.
-You won’t find too many tourists here.
+Ossie’s Fried Clams has been around since 1958.
+This spot is somewhat of a hidden-gem that mostly locals know about.
+You won’t find too many tourists here!

 It doesn’t seem like much, just a small white building on the side of the highway.
 Once you order and get your food you’re bound to be impressed with how delicious everything is.